You turn to Democracy Now! for ad-free news you can trust. Maybe you

 In other news from Mexico, a group of protesters gathered at Wal-Mart’s headquarters and main store in Mexico City Tuesday to rally against the retail giant’s presence there.
 Several demonstrators wore Wal-Mart uniforms and brandished chains to symbolize what they called employee mistreatment.

-In South Africa, parliament has approved a bill to become the first African country to legalize gay marriage.
-South Africa’s cabinet approved the law this summer after a high court ruling against denying homosexuals the right to marriage.
+In South Africa, Parliament has approved a bill to become the first African country to legalize gay marriage.
+South Africa’s Cabinet approved the law this summer after a high court ruling against denying homosexuals the right to marriage.

-South Africa’s Home Affairs Minister Nosiviwe Mapisa-Nqakula: “We do need to fight and resist all forms of discrimination and prejudice including homophobia.”
+South Africa’s Home Affairs Minister Nosiviwe Mapisa-Nqakula: “We do need to fight and resist all forms of discrimination and prejudice, including homophobia.”

-The Civil Union bill awaits approval by the second house of parliament.
+The civil union bill awaits approval by the second house of Parliament.
 It’s expected to come into effect by the end of November.

 Sue Phillips: “Al Jazeera Arabic has never provided a platform for terrorists.
-The fact that Osama has chosen to drop off his tapes at Al Jazeera Arabic is because that is the most watched Arabic channel in that region.
-And indeed each time that a tape was dropped off there was an editorial board that judged the newsworthiness of those tapes and very little was ever shown of each tape and sometimes nothing was shown of those tapes and indeed there would be more footage of George Bush shown on Al Jazeera Arabic than ever shown of Osama bin Laden first of all to clarify that point.”
+The fact that Osama has chosen to drop off his tapes at Al Jazeera Arabic is because that is the most-watched Arabic channel in that region.
+And indeed each time that a tape was dropped off, there was an editorial board that judged the newsworthiness of those tapes, and very little was ever shown of each tape, and sometimes nothing was shown of those tapes.
+And indeed there would be more footage of George Bush shown on Al Jazeera Arabic than ever shown of Osama bin Laden, first of all, to clarify that point.”

-Here in the United States, Democratic Senator Harry Reid was elected new Senate Majority leader on Tuesday.
-In an interview with the Washington Post, Reid said one of Democrats’ first priorities will be to increase the US military budget by $75 billion.
+Here in the United States, Democratic Senator Harry Reid was elected new Senate majority leader on Tuesday.
+In an interview with The Washington Post, Reid said one of Democrats’ first priorities will be to increase the U.S. military budget by $75 billion.

 In other news, today marks a new chapter in the case of Republican lobbyist Jack Abramoff.
-Abramoff will report to federal prison to begin serving a nearly six year sentence on fraud charges stemming from his attempts to purchase a fleet of Florida casino ships.
+Abramoff will report to federal prison to begin serving a nearly six-year sentence on fraud charges stemming from his attempts to purchase a fleet of Florida casino ships.
 Abramoff is still awaiting sentencing on federal charges of bribing government officials and their staff members.

 And as Democracy Now! went to air, a tsunami warning was issued in Japan following an earthquake off its northeast coast.
 The earthquake is believed to have registered 8.1 on the Richter scale.
-Officials said they expect waves as high as six and a half feet to hit Japan’s northernmost island of Hokkaido and the main island of Honshu.
+Officials said they expect waves as high as six-and-a-half feet to hit Japan’s northernmost island of Hokkaido and the main island of Honshu.